ericogr/azenv/README.md

 - Azure DevOps PAT with permissions to manage environments, service connections and read projects
 - Kubernetes access to create and update namespace (for Kubernetes resource)
 - Kubernetes access to create service accounts (for Kubernetes resource)
+- Kubernetes access to create namespaces (for Kubernetes resource)
+- Kubernetes access to get secrets (for Kubernetes resource)
 - Kubernetes access to generate tokens kubernetes >= 1.24 (for Kubernetes resource)

 ## Resources